steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem-contract.md

 * `mkdir()` SHOULD be atomic.

 * `mkdirs()` MAY be atomic.
 [It is *currently* atomic on HDFS, but this is not the case for most other filesystems -and cannot be guaranteed for future versions of HDFS]

 * If `append()` is implemented, each individual `append()` operation SHOULD be atomic.

-* Only one writer can write to a file (ISSUE: does anything in MR/HBase use this for locks?)

 * `FileSystem.listStatus()` does not appear to contain any claims of atomicity, though some uses in the MapReduce codebase (such as `FileOutputCommitter`) do